 Kate has over 15 years’ experience in rural development with particular focus on community heritage, community festivals and rural tourism.

-joined PLANED in January 2018, and is our Communications Officer.
+joined PLANED in January 2018, and is our LEADER Communications Officer.

 In her previous role Ruth was Research Communications Advisor at Cardiff University, working with the School of Geography and Planning and the Sustainable Places Research Institute.

 Ruth has worked in the field of environmental policy and advocacy for over fifteen years, including with the National Trust, as Environment and Land-use Policy Officer and with RSPB Cymru as Policy Advocate including a secondment into the Members’ Research service of the National Assembly for Wales.

 In addition to strategic communications and public affairs roles Ruth has worked in practical conservation roles: for Cardiff Council, setting up community environmental projects in inner city areas, managing landscape scale conservation projects in Wales, and working on international conservation projects, in Senegal, Kenya, Tanzania and Greenland.

 Ruth is a Voluntary Director of Community Energy Pembrokeshire and a Trustee of Keep Wales Tidy, a charity working across Wales to help protect our environment.

 re-joined PLANED in January 2018, and is our LEADER Project Officer.